The following offices MUST SPONSOR at least one bill

 We strongly suggest that every participant draft a bill or be at least a co-sponsor of a bill.

 A bill is a proposed law.
 In the Maine State Legislature, only members of the House or the Senate may submit bills.
 At Model Legislature and Assembly any participant may submit a bill.
 Any participants may submit more than one bill.
-Several participants may work together to co-sponsor a bill, but only 1 is to list as the sponsor, the others will be listed as co-sponsors.
+Two or three participants may work together to co-sponsor a bill, but only one is to list as the sponsor, the others will be listed as co-sponsors.
 We strongly suggest that every participant sponsor or co-sponsor a bill, it makes the weekend much more fun and interesting working to get your bill all the way through the process.

 STRAIGHT FACE TEST

 Bills must follow a couple of general principals to be considered for submission to the Augusta Session.
 The bill must pass the straight-face test.